top of page

 Hi!

-My name is Liane Sayuri Honda and although my family has japanese roots, I was born and raised in São Paulo, Brazil, currently living in Düsseldorf, Germany.
+My name is Liane Sayuri Honda and although my family has japanese roots, I was born and raised in São Paulo, Brazil.
+In 2016 I moved to Germany, where I live ever since.

-I have the Human-centred Design process as basic approach and I am passionate about solving problems.
+I have the Human-centered Design Process and the Double Diamond Design Process as basic approach and I am passionate about solving problems.

 UX/UI design